leaveeel/canvas/README.md

 # notes-of-canvas
-Read books and sort out this notes, i will  explain which book and who is author
+Read books or blog and sort out this notes, i will  explain which book and who is author